-- If the Product Owner wants to release to the customer they can.
+- If the Product Owner wants to release it to the customer they can.

-- Transparency is high as we always know where we are up and are able to forecast our trajectory towards product goals.
+- Transparency is high as we always know where we are up and are able to forecast our trajectory toward our product goal.
 We can make decisions about what’s next and change strategic direction when needed without being dragged down by undone work.

 Scrum will shine a light on organisational impediments in the way of agility.
 Defining Potentially Releasable will help identify people, technology, domain, and internal and external dependencies that hold back agility.
 The Definition of Done is inspected and adapted sprint by sprint becoming closer to Potentially Releasable.
 This will involve breaking down organisational boundaries and removing dependencies which further increases the maturity of Scrum Teams increasing their cross-functionality, decreasing the complexity of the organisation and its products over time.

 Looking to learn how to get started with a Definition of Done?
 Take a look at our blog, “Creating a Definition of Done.“